-Born in Surrey in 1926, Peter Farrer lived in Liverpool for many years.
-Sadly, he passed away earlier this year, aged 90.
-He was married twice and leaves a son and three step-sons.
-Peter’s fascination with women’s clothing started at a young age and he began cross-dressing from the age of 14.
+Born in Surrey in 1926, Peter Farrer has lived in Liverpool for many years.
+He has been married twice and has a son.
+Peter’s fascination with women’s clothing started at an early age and he began cross-dressing from the age of 14.

 Pauline Rushton, Curator of Costumes and Textiles at National Museums Liverpool, said: